mdessole/parasof/README.md

 ```console
 python test.py 9 8 3
 ```
-run solves a BABD system with (N+1) block rows with square blocks of size 8x2 with PARASOF.
+solves a BABD system with (N+1) block rows with square blocks of size 8x2 with PARASOF.

 ## Dependencies